 I love ballroom dancing.
 I've been taking ballroom dance lessons for several years now.
-As a result I watch every ballroom dance movie there is.
-Also I watch other dance movies from time to time.
-Here I present my reviews of Dance movies.
+As a result I watch every ballroom dance movie there is, as well as other types of dance movies from time to time.
+Here are my reviews of dance movies.

 Attention.
 If you do not get pictured links to Amazon.com, your browser blocks them.
-You can temporary allow ads or you can use the text links.
+You can temporarily allow ads or you can use the text links.

 Amazon now allows you to download videos to your computer or TiVo.
-If they are available, I have links to the downloads too.
+If they are available, I've also included the links to the downloads.

 Dancing is my hobby.
-I work as a mathematician and consider myself to be a math entertainer.
-I have also reviewed fun math books and toys for your brain.
+You can check out my dance exercise DVD reviews.
+Also, since I work as a mathematician and consider myself to be a math entertainer, I have reviewed fun math books and toys for your brain.

 ||